 2. Abandoned Shopping Cart Email

 Most of us have clicked-through an online item only to abandon right before we are required to put in our credit card info.
 Personally, this is a process I have gone through when the shipping and handling costs are unknown.
 Whatever the reasons we as consumers don’t complete a transaction it presents the eCommerce brand an opportunity to re-engage a potential customer.
 When a customer makes it right to the point of the checkout and goes incognito brands have information on what that customer is interested in.
-The ensuing email, appropriately obtained before the credit card processing page to inform the customer the manner in which they will obtain their receipt, addresses the cart abandonment and tries to re-engage the customer with an email directly related to the original incomplete purchase.
+The ensuing email, appropriately obtained before the credit card processing page to inform the customer the manner in which they will obtain their receipt, addresses the cart abandonment and tries to re-engage the customer with a form of direct response email directly related to the original incomplete purchase.

 3. Account Confirmation Email